sclavijosuero/cypress-ajv-schema-validator/README.md

 The environment variable can be set in various locations, depending on the specific contexts in which you want to disable the functionality.
 - **Cypress Configuration File (`cypress.config.js`)**: This is useful for applying settings globally across all tests.
-- **Cypress Environment File `cypress.env.json`**: Use this for setting environment variables to be accessible during specific test runs.
+- **Cypress Environment File `(cypress.env.json)`**: Use this for setting environment variables to be accessible during specific test runs.
 - **Command Line Interface (CLI) using `--env`**: This is ideal for temporary overrides during specific test executions without affecting other configurations.
 - **Within Test Configuration**: Set it directly in the test file for precise control over individual test behaviors.

-When schema validation is disabled for a test, the Cypress log and the browser console will display a screen like this:
+When schema validation is disabled for a test, the Cypress log and the browser console will display the following message:

 ![JSON Schema Validation Disabled](images/disabled.png)

+&nbsp;

 ## License